Chart Color Schemes

 Health performance in Black River is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Black River faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very high at approximately 57% of the total population (~959 people), compared to 53.3% across Rest of Qld.
+Black River faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Private health cover is high at approximately 57% of the total population (around 960 people), compared to 53.9% across the rest of Queensland.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 8.6% and 8.5% of residents respectively.
-67.2% of residents declared themselves completely clear of medical ailments, compared to 67.8% across Rest of Qld.
-As of 16th June 2021, the area has 16.6% of residents aged 65 and over (278 people), which is higher than the 14.9% in Rest of Qld.
+The most common medical conditions are arthritis and mental health issues, affecting 8.6 and 8.5% of residents respectively.
+About 67.2% of residents report no medical ailments, similar to the 67.8% in the rest of Queensland.
+The area has a higher proportion of residents aged 65 and over at 16.6% (around 279 people), compared to 14.9% in the rest of Queensland.

 Frequently Asked Questions - Health